jmanek/slate_node/README.md

 A port of the documentation generator Slate to node.js.
 [See it](http://jmanek.github.io/slate_node/) in action!

-I was looking to create API docs and Slate's UI was exactly what I wanted.
-I came upon this *glaring* issue though.
-I had to use Ruby!
-Not that there's anything wrong with that!
-But I want to be able to host it on our site, and use the same framework throughout to build everything -- I can't justify setting up Ruby to create one page.

 The major difference is the use of [marked](https://github.com/chjj/marked) for parsing the .md, [highlight](https://highlightjs.org/) for syntax highlighting, and [Handlebars](http://handlebarsjs.com/) for templating.